Nest-Analytics/cloud-devops-exercises/week-01/Resources.md

-# Week 1 – Resources
+# Resources

-Use these resources to support Week 1 (Cloud basics, Linux terminal basics, first cloud VM + SSH, and cloning the demo app).
+Use these resources to support (Cloud basics, Linux terminal basics, first cloud VM + SSH, and cloning the demo app).

 ---